The Commuter (short story): Adaptation

 The story was adapted by Jack Thorne into an episode of the Channel 4/Amazon Video anthology series Philip K. Dick’s Electric Dreams.
 Tom Harper directed the episode starring Timothy Spall, Tuppence Middleton, and Anne Reid.

 Plot

 Ed Jacobson is a railway worker at Woking station.
-His life takes a turn for the worse when his son, Sam, begins experiencing psychotic episodes.
-When he is selling rail tickets at work, a young woman named Linda asks for a ticket to a destination called Macon Heights that is not listed on any map.
+His son, Sam, experiences psychotic episodes.
+When he is selling rail tickets at work, a woman named Linda asks for a ticket to a destination called Macon Heights that is not listed on any map.
 Intrigued, Jacobson takes the train indicated by Linda, then follows passengers who jump off the train and walk to an idyllic village that provides an escape from the traumas of their lives.
 On his return home, he experiences an alternate reality where his son was never born.
-He must decide whether to accept this new life, or return to Macon Heights and demand Linda restore his original life, including his troubled son.
+He returns to Macon Heights and demands that Linda restore his original life, including his troubled son.